eclipse-sumo/sumo/docs/web/docs/Contributed/SUMOPy/GUI/Getting_Started.md

 the maps.
 This will calculate the number of tiles which are going to be downloaded.
 This is important to know, because Google maps prevent IPs from downloading too many maps of an area.
-Therefore do not exceed about 300 tiles\!
-Note further that, dependent on the performance of your computer, netedit| may run into problems to handle too large map areas.
+Therefore do not exceed about 300 tiles!
+Note further that, dependent on the performance of your computer, netedit may run into problems to handle too large map areas.

-After the maps are downloaded, netedit| can be called with
+After the maps are downloaded, netedit can be called with

 `Network>Edit with netedit on map`